radiantlogic-v8/documentation-ido/documentation/mcp-server/quickstart-tutorial.md

 # Getting started with the MCP Server

-This tutorial shows how to connect the MCP Server to your tools so you can query IDO from where you already work.
+This tutorial shows how to connect the MCP Server to your tools so you can query Identity Observability from where you already work.
 Choose the path that matches your use case:

 - Use the MCP Server in a chat app such as Cursor (single user, conversational).
 - Use the MCP Server in an automation tool such as n8n (workflows that run unattended).